vlytsus/boot-jms/README.md

  ```

  # Conclusion
-Spring allows to use @Transactional annotations to handle database transactions on JDBC level.
-Hovewer if you want to use global distributed transactions with several resources like database & jms you have to configure JPA Transaction Management Provider
+Spring allows to use @Transactional annotations to handle local transactions on JDBC level.
+Hovewer if you want to have global distributed transactions with several resources like databases & JMS consumers you have to configure JPA Transaction Management Provider.
+However as you might be noticed distributed transactions are much more slower because of synchronizations.